tao12345666333/civo-mcp/README.md

 ### Getting an API Key
 1. Sign up for a [Civo account](https://dashboard.civo.com/signup) if you don't have one.
-2. Generate your API key from the [API settings page](https://dashboard.civo.com/security)
+2. Generate your API key following the [API keys documentation](https://www.civo.com/docs/account/api-keys)

 ### Usage as a Standalone Server
 Install dependencies and run the server: